AdrianCGallo/starter-academic/content/authors/admin/_index.md

   # {{< /spoiler >}}
 ---
 Hello!
 I'm a climate nerd who spent too much time doom scrolling IPCC reports and decided to be part of the renewable energy transition.
-I am an Idaho-based clean energy consultant focusing on policy at the county level.
+I am an Idaho-based clean energy consultant focusing on energy policy at the county-scale.

-Previously, I was the Climate Program Manager for the Idaho Conservation League where I co-developed a long-term campaign to accelerate Idaho's decarbonization.
-I earned my PhD researching how climate change is impacting ecosystems like deserts, grasslands, forests, and agricultural areas.
-Prior to that, I worked on the Tongass and Rogue River-Siskiyou National Forests building long-term forest management plans.
+I started my career working for the Forest Service in Alaska and Oregon building long-term forest management plans.

-My academic focus areas include soil carbon dynamics, fire effects on ecosystems, permafrost soils, biomarker sourcing techniques, and nature based carbon markets.
+My curiosity of the natural world led me to purse a PhD researching how climate change is impacting ecosystems like deserts, grasslands, forests, and agricultural areas.
+My academic specialties include fire effects on ecosystems, permafrost, and nature based carbon markets.
+While at Oregon State, I co-produced the
-You can learn more from my [recorded]({{< relref "/project/phd_dissertation" >}}) PhD defense, my [projects]({{< relref "/project" >}}), or my [published]({{< relref "/publication" >}}) journal articles.
+[Inspiration Dissemination]({{< relref "/project/inspiration_dissemination_memorable_episodes" >}})

-While pursing my graduate degrees at Oregon State I co-produced the [Inspiration Dissemination]({{< relref "/project/inspiration_dissemination_memorable_episodes" >}}) radio show, podcast, & blog where we translated graduate student research for the public's understanding and learned students' personal stories.
+radio show, podcast, & blog where we translated graduate student research for the public's understanding.

-I have a robust academic acumen making me a trusted messenger on climate issues, I am media trained and experienced in interviews, presentations, teaching, or panel settings, and I know when to mind my p's and q's to avoid any cultural faux pas.
-My ecology and geology background make me happy in the big-picture thinking arena, and they helped lay the foundations for how to accelerate the renewable energy transition.
+I then became a Climate Program Manager for the Idaho Conservation League where I co-developed a long-term campaign to accelerate Idaho's road to decarbonization focusing on buildings, transportation, and the energy systems.

-I think my skills would be especially valuable for a state entity working on regional energy issues.
-Thus far I've learned so many good lessons on how to solve problems in this space, whether it's working at the State Legislature level or phone banking for volunteers to advocate for better renewable energy policies.
+I have a robust academic background making me a trusted messenger on climate issues.
+I am media trained and experienced in interviews, presentations, teaching, or panel settings.
+My ecology background makes me happy in the big-picture arena, and I know the value of personal relationships cannot be quantified even though they are be invaluable.
-Sometimes you need a long-term strategic policy plan to fix a problem, but sometimes you need to have more coffee & windshield time with the locals.
+Thus far I've learned plenty of lessons on how to solve problems in the energy & climate space, whether it's working at the State Legislature level or phone banking to advocate for better renewable energy policies.
+Sometimes you need a long-term strategic plan to fix a policy problem, but other times you need to have more coffee & windshield time with the locals.